Bikramjit Singh Khalsa

 Bikramjit Singh Khalsa is an Indian politician who belongs to Shiromani Akali Dal.
-He was elected twice for Punjab Legislative Assembly, and became Member of the Legislative Assembly of the Dakha Assembly constituency in 1997 and from Khanna Assembly constituency in 2007.
-He is chief Partliment Secretary 2007 to 2012.He is also elect Punjab Public Service Commission Member for six year.
+He was elected twice for Punjab Legislative Assembly, first becoming Member of the Legislative Assembly for the Dakha Assembly constituency in 1997 and then from Khanna Assembly constituency in 2007.
+He was chief Parliament Secretary from 2007 to 2012.
+He was also elected as Punjab Public Service Commission Member for six years.

-He is a Shiromani Akali Dal Candidate for Fatehgarh Sahib Lok Sabha constituency for the 2024 Indian general election.
+He was the Shiromani Akali Dal Candidate for Fatehgarh Sahib Lok Sabha constituency for the 2024 Indian general election.